Tips for Caregivers This Holiday Season

 Set your loved one up for success

-Recognizing agitation, stress and discomfort and responding early can help put your loved one at ease.
-Signs include withdrawal and seeking isolation, repetition in behaviors and speech, pacing and outbursts.
+Recognizing agitation, stress, and discomfort and responding early can help your loved one feel more at ease.
+Signs of distress include withdrawal and seeking isolation, repetition in actions and speech, pacing, and outbursts.
 If your person is self-isolating, allow them that time.
-Avoid continued coaxing, as this may lead to agitation.
+Avoid continued coaxing, as this may increase agitation.

 Here are some tips to avoid overwhelming your loved one this holiday season:

-• Holiday tips for caregiversConsider having family and friends visit in small groups rather than one big gathering or consider scheduling it at a time that’s best for the person you are caring for, such as the time of day or evening when they’re most alert and at their best.
+• Holiday tips for caregiversConsider having family and friends visit in small groups rather than one big gathering.
+Or, consider scheduling it at a time that’s best for the person you are caring for, such as the time of day or evening when they feel their best and are most alert.

-• Be sure to serve foods that your person likes, will recognize and will be easy to eat.
+• Be sure to serve foods that your person likes, that they recognize, and that will be easy to eat.

-• Include level-appropriate activities that your person can participate in so they feel included.
+• Incorporate level-appropriate activities that your person can participate in so they feel included.

 • Limit holiday decorations.
 Avoid clutter and possible tripping hazards.